-The bill amends Chapter 201D of the General Laws to enhance medical decision-making processes, particularly for incapacitated individuals.
-It allows agents designated under health care proxies to continue their authority for up to six months after the principal's death, provided express permission is given.
-Additionally, a new Chapter 201G is introduced, which outlines the framework for surrogate decision-making.
-This includes definitions of key terms such as "attending physician," "capacity to make health care decisions," and "incapacitated person."
-The bill establishes procedures for designating surrogate decision makers, prioritizing individuals based on their relationship to the incapacitated person, and ensuring that health care providers can rely on decisions made by these surrogates.
+The bill aims to enhance medical decision-making processes for incapacitated individuals by amending existing laws and introducing a new chapter on surrogate decision-making.
+It modifies Section 5 of Chapter 201D of the General Laws to allow agents to continue their decision-making authority for up to six months after the principal's death, provided there is express permission from the principal.
+Additionally, the bill establishes Chapter 201G, which defines key terms such as "attending physician," "capacity to make health care decisions," and "incapacitated person."
+It outlines the process for designating surrogate decision makers, including criteria for selection, the authority of the surrogate, and the rights of health care providers to rely on decisions made by the surrogate.

 Statutes affected: Bill Text: